 After that Admin has to select for which category this support center will be displayed.

-Then admin will set it to enable or disable.
+After that, admin will set it to enable or disable.

 Admin can configure settings as per the need of the helpdesk. so that it can perform all the tasks perfectly.
-Under settings, there are various sections like connecting email(s), activity, SLA, event triggers, ticket rules, email templates.
+Under settings, there are various sections like connecting email(s), activity, SLA, event triggers, ticket rules, and email templates.

 Email is a medium for customers to submit tickets to the Helpdesk and have conversations with agents to resolve their issues.
 When a customer sends an email to the email address, the email creates a ticket in the Helpdesk.
 If an agent updates the ticket in the Helpdesk, a notification email is sent to the person who sent the original email.